Skip to content

 Is the dossier really filed in Italian?

 Yes.
 Italian is the standard.
-Supporting annexes from international parents in another language are accepted but Banca d’Italia may request a sworn translation.
+Supporting annexes from an international parent in another language are accepted case by case, but Banca d’Italia may require a sworn translation.

 What is an IMEL versus an EMI?

-Same substance — Istituto di Moneta Elettronica is the Italian legal term.
-EMI is the colloquial EU label.
-D.Lgs 11/2010 transposes EMD2 substantively the same way as Spain or France.
+Same substance — Istituto di Moneta Elettronica is the Italian legal term for an e-money institution under EMD2.
+The Italian transposition is substantively aligned with Spain or France.

 How does the AML representative work in Italy?

-Recognised, but Banca d’Italia expects clear accountability allocation between the partner bank and the fintech, documented in the contract.
-AML coordination is a recurring inspection focus.
+Recognised, but the supervisor expects a clear, contractual allocation of accountability between the partner institution and the applicant.
+AML coordination across the stack is a recurring inspection focus.

-Yes — the proposed merger of EMI and PI categories will reshape the Italian framework.
-Existing IMEL authorisations are expected to be grandfathered with transitional provisions.
+The proposed merger of e-money and payment-institution categories would reshape the framework, with transitional arrangements expected for existing licences.
 Track the PSD3 / PSR file.

-• Build the dossier in Italian from the start; translation as an afterthought is visible.
+• Programme lead: build the dossier in Italian from the start; translation as an afterthought is visible and reads badly.

 Related reads.